algonquindesign/type/_type-3/grimms-pages/page-design.md

   </figcaption>
   </figure>

 You'll know you're settings are incorrect if there is yellow highlighting on your InDesign pages.
 You can see bad and good justified text in the PDF file linked below.
+To see this highlighting, go to <span class="command">InDesign > Preference > Composition</span>, turn on <span class="command">H&J Violations</span>.

 <a href="https://www.dropbox.com/s/tceqy4n160vpwsn/good-vs-bad-justification.pdf?dl=1" title="Good Vs Bad Justification" target="_blank">![Download a PDF]({{site.url}}/svg/button-download-pdf.svg){:width="40%"}</a>